 Adrienne has been participating in triathlons since 2011.
 After a motor vehicle accident left her with multiple spinal injuries and substantial weight gain, she realized she needed to push the limits and feel alive again.
 At a whopping 315lbs, she randomly turned the television to the Ironman World Championship where the stories inspired her to look into triathlons.
 Triathlon was something very far out of her comfort zone because she was a successful “thrower” (shot and disc) in high school, never an endurance athlete.
 Adrienne embarked on her triathlon journey in 2010 and finished her first triathlon at 280lbs in 2011.
 Thereafter as a registered nurse, she focused on health promotion with her patients and eventually decided to reach more people by obtaining her Masters in Exercise Science, ACSM Personal Training Certification, and USA Triathlon Level 1 Coaching Certificate.
 Adrienne wishes to change the stigma that in order to do endurance sports you have to be extremely fit, when in actuality, you just have to “start”.

 Adrienne’s passion is to motivate, inspire, and support people who wish to get out of their everyday routine and into something that will push their limits.
 She has a special love for the “back of the pack” athletes and partially because she is one herself.
-Adrienne continues that passion by helping coach an all-women triathlon clinic at Longview Lake each summer called KC Women Tri.
-The ladies know her love for evidence-based approaches to training and injury prevention; she’s also known as the “powerpoint geek”.
-Adrienne loves seeing the women conquer their goals, empower themselves and each other, and push themselves each week.
+Adrienne continues that passion by helping coach an all-women triathlon clinic at Longview Lake each summer called KC Women Tri and most recently, developed a triathlon club in Eastern Jackson County called KC3 Tri Club.
+Adrienne loves to see individuals conquer their goals, empower themselves and each other, and push themselves each week.

-Adrienne recently joined the gravel bike racing world, joining the Dirty Dog Race Pack, and continuing to get out of her comfort zone.
-She is also training for two 70.3’s this year and the Dirty Kanza 50; hoping to inspire her two sons, Brett (3) and Caleb (1), they can achieve anything they set their minds to and to be fearless.
+Adrienne recently joined the gravel bike racing world, joining the Dirty Femmes, and continuing to get out of her comfort zone.
+She is training for 70.3 Des Moines, gravel races Land Run 100 and Dirty Kanza 100 (if gets in via lotto), and 144.6 Chattanooga.
+Adrienne’s hope is to inspire her two sons, Brett (4) and Caleb (2), that they can achieve anything they set their minds to and to be fearless.